Ext4: Interoperability

 Although designed for and primarily used with Linux, an ext4 file system can be accessed via other operating systems via interoperability tools.

 Windows provides access via its Windows Subsystem for Linux (WSL) technology.
 Specifically, the second major version, WSL 2, is the first version with ext4 support.
 It was first released in Windows 10 Insider Preview Build 20211.
 WSL 2 requires Windows 10 version 1903 or higher, with build 18362 or higher, for x64 systems, and version 2004 or higher, with build 19041 or higher, for ARM64 systems.

 Paragon Software offers commercial products that provide full read/write access for ext2/3/4 Linux File Systems for Windows and extFS for Mac.

 The free software ext4fuse provides limited (read-only) support.

 General Architecture

 The ext4 filesystem divides the partition it resides into smaller chunks called blocks (a group of sectors, usually between 1 KiB and 64 KiB).
 By default, the block size is the same as the page size (4 KiB), but it can be configured with mkfs during filesystem creation.
 Blocks are grouped into larger chunks called block groups.

 Superblock

 This is the heart of the filesystem; it resides in only one block of the disk.
-It is usually the first item in a block group, except for group 0, where the first few bytes are reserved for the boot sector.
+It is usually the first item in a block group, except for group 0, where the first 1024 bytes are reserved for a boot sector "and other oddities".
 The Superblock is vital for the filesystem – as such, backup copies are written across partitions at filesystem creation time, so it can be recovered in case of corruption.